panoply/esthetic/docs/src/rules/liquid/normalizeSpacing.md

   - false
 ---

+::: grid col-9 p-100

-#### Normalize Spacing
+# Normalize Spacing

 Whether or not to normalize and correct the inner spacing of Liquid tokens.
 The `normalizeSpacing` rule will equally distribute whitespace sequences contained within Liquid tags and output type tokens.

-::: note

-Normalized spacing does not strip newline characters and does not process code encapsulated in quotation characters, such as `"string"` or `'string'` expressions. Æsthetic considers these preservation sequences.
+> Normalized spacing does not strip newline characters and does not process code encapsulated in quotation characters, such as `"string"` or `'string'` expressions. Æsthetic considers these preservation sequences.

+This is a Liquid specific formatting rule which will **default** to `true` when no option has been specified.
+The **recommended** option to use is `true`.

 :::

 ---

-# Rule Options

-This is a Liquid specific formatting rule which will **default** to `true` when no option has been specified.
-The **recommended** option to use is `true`.

 ::: rule 🙌